RobiNN1/PHP-UI-Kit/docs/layout/grid.md

 </div>
 ```

-The same column width.
+#### The same column width

 Not recommended for layouts that must support multiple css frameworks.
 Since not every framework supports this.

+However, in case the css framework does not support it, fallback values can be set `['auto', 100, '1/2']`.

 ```php
 echo grid_open(['auto']);